felixubl/palmistry3/history/2-bb-poker-eval/README.md

 That’s roughly a **7.3× speed-up** for the new path on this workload.

 > Note: Checksums differ because they reflect internal details of the benchmark harness (e.g., packed vs tuple, ordering).
 They’re included as produced by your comparison run.

+If we allow for paralell processing we can reach 200-400 M Hands per second.
+(At least on my machine)

 ---